LLNL/maestrowf/docs/source/hello_world.rst

 There are optional keys which we will cover later on -- but for now, these are the minimum set of requirements.

-The completed "hello world" specification should now look like the following:
+The completed "Hello World" specification should now look like the following:

 .. code-block:: yaml
     :linenos: